getcarina/getcarina.com/_posts/2016-03-10-fastest-test-drive-of-docker-ucp.md

 {{ page.excerpt }}

-The Carina team is always experimenting with new technology - from management UIs such as [shipyard], [tutum], and others to service discovery tools like etcd and consul.
-So when Docker acquired Tutum we were pretty excited to see what came of it.
+The Carina team is always experimenting with new technology - from management UIs such as [shipyard] and [tutum] to service discovery tools like etcd and consul.
+So when Docker acquired tutum we were pretty excited to see what came of it.
 The result was [Docker Universal Control Plane].

 ## What is UCP?

-You can take a look at the [Docker Universal Control Plane] and the demo - it's a great high level view and video.
-In a nutshell, UCP is a on-or-off premises management UI for Dockerized applications & infrastructure.
-It nits together multiple swarm hosts (nodes) into a single view with metrics tracking, deployment options, and more.
+[Docker Universal Control Plane] (UCP) is an on-or-off premises management UI for Dockerized applications and infrastructure.
+It knits together multiple swarm hosts (nodes) into a single view with metrics tracking, deployment options, and more.

-An interesting aspect of UCP is that it's very close to the original [tutum] UI and exposes a close to one-to-one mapping of the Docker command line options when managing containers, volumes and networks.
+An interesting aspect of UCP is that it's very close to the original [tutum] UI and exposes an almost one-to-one mapping of the Docker command-line options when you are managing containers, volumes, and networks.
 Take a look:

 ![Landing]({% asset_path 2016-03-10-fastest-test-drive-of-docker-ucp/ucp-landing.png%})

 ![Containers]({% asset_path 2016-03-10-fastest-test-drive-of-docker-ucp/ucp-container.png%})

-**A Note about Terminology**: As an aside, there's a bit of terminology split-brain.
-When you work with Docker and Docker Swarm, a 'node' is a Swarm Host (cluster).
-A swarm host can host multiple applications and many containers.
-In UCP this is both labeled as nodes and clusters / controllers:
+**A Note about Terminology**: As an aside, there's a bit of terminology disconnect.
+When you work with Docker and Docker Swarm, a node is a Swarm host (cluster).
+A Swarm host can host multiple applications and many containers.
+In most cases nodes/hosts are on different physical or virtual machines.
+In UCP, this is labeled both as nodes and clusters or controllers.

 ![Swarms]({% asset_path 2016-03-10-fastest-test-drive-of-docker-ucp/ucp-clusters.png%})

-With Carina a cluster can host multiple Swarm nodes (segments) - the segments within a cluster each get their own Swarm controller, network, disk space, etc. For more see: [Understanding how Carina uses Docker Swarm].
+With Carina, a cluster can host multiple Swarm nodes (segments).
+Each segment within a cluster gets its own Swarm controller, network, disk space, and so on.
+For more information, see U[Understanding how Carina uses Docker Swarm].

-The short version is that UCP is a great start and offering from Docker especially as it maintains coherency with the command line Docker/Swarm/Machine tool set.
+The short version is that UCP is a great start and offering from Docker especially because it maintains coherency with the command line Docker/Swarm/Machine tool set.

 ## Test drives in under two minutes.